 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.

 Does thinking of sex makes you feel cringe?
 Does your mind wander off to trivial things during sex?
 Does the thought of touching your partner make you cringe?
 Would you want to be anywhere else during any sexual activity?
 Have you stopped masturbating?
 Do you no longer feel sexually attracted to anyone?

 If you answered yes to a majority of these questions, you might be experiencing lower sex drive due to a decrease in testosterone.
 No worries!
-There are many ways to increase your libido and get right back to doing it all night long!
+There are many ways to boost female libido and get right back to doing it all night long!

 Hormone therapy only applies to those whose sex drive is affected by vaginal dryness resulting from the genitourinary syndrome of menopause.
 Hormone therapy helps to alleviate painful sex and thus may increase sexual drive.
 Possible treatments for hormone therapy include:

 - Estrogen Therapy: decreases discomfort during sex, restores pH-balanced, and regulates bacteria.
 Estrogen therapy includes but is not limited to:

 - Estrogen Pill - small tablets inserted into the vagina with an applicator that releases estrogen to the body; helps with hot flashes.

 - Estrogen Cream - release estrogen to body tissues.